David Choinière: International career

 He made his debut in the Canadian youth program in 2012 with the Canada U15 team at the Copa de México de Naciones.

 In 2014, he played for the Canada U18 team at the 2014 Tournoi de Limoges.
 From 2015 until 2017 he attended several Canada U20 preparation camps, but ultimately missed the 2017 CONCACAF U-20 Championship due to injury.
 He was named to the Canada U23 preliminary squad for the 2020 CONCACAF Men's Olympic Qualifying Championship.

 In September 2017, Choinière received his first Canadian senior team call-up for a friendly against Jamaica, but did not feature in the match.

 Personal life

 Choinière's younger brother Mathieu is also a soccer player.
-They faced each other for the first time in a 2022 Canadian Championship match between Forge and CF Montreal.
+They faced each other for the first time in a 2022 Canadian Championship match between Forge and CF Montreal, and subsequently played against each other in the 2023 and 2024 editions as well.
+He is of Filipino descent through his mother.